coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 - Not every Coder component makes sense for every page
 - No easy mechanism for ensuring that your custom components don't run until the user authenticates via the official Coder components
 - Components only work with a small sub-section of the total API, and won't be able to satisfy true power users
+- Must be mounted within a `CoderProvider` component

 ### Authenticating via the fallback auth UI